learn-co-curriculum/cs-interpreting-performance-profiles-readme/README.md

 | remove (from the beginning) | n         | **1**      |  **1**        |
 | remove (in general)         | n         | n          |  n            |

+The doubly-linked implementation is better than `ArrayList` for adding and removing at the beginning, and just as good as `ArrayList` for adding and removing at the end.
+So the only advantage of `ArrayList` is for `get` and `set`, which require linear time in a linked list, even if it is doubly-linked.

+If you know that the runtime of your application depends on the time it takes to `get` and `set` elements, an `ArrayList` might be the better choice.
+If the runtime depends on adding and removing elements near the beginning or the end, `LinkedList` might be better.

+But remember that these recommendations are based on the order of growth for large problems.
+There are other factors to consider:

+*  If these operations don't take up a substantial fraction of the runtime for your application -- that is, if your applications spends most of its time doing other things -- then your choice of a `List` implementation won't matter very much.

+*  If the lists you are working with are not very big, you might not get the performance you expect.
+For small problems, an quadratic algorithm might be faster than a linear algorithm, or linear might be faster than constant time.
+And for small problems, the difference probably doesn't matter.

+*  Also, don't forget about space.
+So far we have focused on runtime, but different implementations require different amounts of space.
+In an `ArrayList`, the elements are stored side-by-side in a single chunk of memory, so there is very little wasted space, and computer hardware is often faster with contiguous chunks.
+In a linked list, each element requires a node with one or two links.
+The links take up space (sometimes more than the cargo!), and with nodes scattered around in memory, the hardware might be less efficient.

+In summary, analysis of algorithms provides some guidance for choosing data structures, but only if

+1. The runtime of your application is important,
+2. The runtime of your application depends on your choice of data structure, and
+3. The problem size is large enough that the order of growth actually predicts which data structure is better.

+You could have a long career as a software engineer without ever finding yourself in this situation.

 ## Resources